pyx-project/pyx/manual/graph.rst

 they perform internal data handling and thus help on modularization of the styles.
 Usually, a visible style will depend on data provided by one or more hidden styles but most of the time it is not necessary to specify the hidden styles manually.
-The hidden styles register themself to be the default for providing certain internal data.
+The hidden styles register themselves to be the default for providing certain internal data.